-The Universal Juwel was Zeiss’ most expensive and advanced camera between the wars.
+The Universal Juwel was Zeiss’ most expensive and versatile view camera between the world wars.

-After the war, Zeiss discontinued all large format cameras, and so the Juwel was no longer.
-During its lifetime it was the favourite camera of many great photographers, including Ansel Adams and Dorothea Lange, due to its compact dimensions and enormous flexibility.
+The Juwel was known as the “Queen of German plate cameras” because of its unrivalled features.
+During its lifetime it was the favourite camera of many great photographers, including Ansel Adams and Dorothea Lange, due to its compact dimensions, relative light weight, and ultimate flexibility.